hnguyen094/Living-IF/if_projects/test.materials/Release/source.txt

 	If seen clock is false:
 		Increase introspection counter by 1; [should now be 3] Now seen clock is true;
-		say "Your mother taught you how to read an analog clock; [italic type]how 21st century she was. [roman type]Do you remember how to read an analog clock? >[run paragraph on]";
+		say "Your mother taught you how to read an analog clock. [italic type]How 21st century she was. [roman type]Do you remember how to read an analog clock? >[run paragraph on]";
 		if player consents:
 			say "She was a good teacher, despite not being a good mother.
 				[line break]You take a deep breath.
 Still, you miss her.
 Her laughter was contagious.
 Her love, although conditional, was abundant.
 She wouldn’t want to see you like this.